Introducing the new array functions released in PHP 8.4!

 • array_all()

-All of these functions can be used by passing an array as the first argument and a callback function as the second argument.
+All of them can be used by passing an array as the first argument and a callback function as the second argument.

 The signature of the callback function is as follows, and the first argument can be used as the element value and the second argument as the element key